 EHRI Research (Extensive)

-A. EHRI approach to Netherlands: Pre-existing research and archival guides, expert support
+A. EHRI approach to Netherlands: Pre-existing research and archival guides

-Many institutions have made information about their collections available online in recent years.
-The national “Heritage of War Programme” (2005-2009) intended to preserve the memories about the war for future generations, provided EHRI with a solid starting point.
-EHRI did not send a survey team to the Netherlands to identify sources.
-Existing descriptions have been taken from the database behind the website on Dutch WWII archival sources.
-In a few cases more detailed descriptions have been taken directly from the institutions themselves, such as NIOD and the Amsterdam City Archives.
+EHRI did not send a survey team to the Netherlands to identify sources as many institutions have made information about their collections available online in recent years.
+Notably, the national “Heritage of War Programme” (2005-2009) intended to preserve the memories about the war for future generations, provided EHRI with a solid starting point.
+Existing descriptions have also been taken from the database behind the website on Dutch WWII archival sources.
+In a few cases, more detailed descriptions have been taken directly from the institutions themselves, such as NIOD and the Amsterdam City Archives.

 EHRI was able to identify a number of helpful archival guides, both online and offline:

-Unifies information on archives and collections on National-Socialism and the Second World War concerning the Netherlands, the Dutch East Indies, Suriname and the Netherlands Antilles.
-The site, which is available in Dutch only, does not display archival documents, but is meant as a search tool to locate archives and collections.
+This site unifies information on archives and collections on National-Socialism and the Second World War concerning the Netherlands, the Dutch East Indies, Suriname and the Netherlands Antilles.
+It is available in Dutch only and does not display archival documents, but serves as a search tool to locate archives and collections.

-Offers a survey of archives and collections of the German camps that existed in the Netherlands during the Second World War (Amersfoort, Vught, Westerbork, Schoorl en Ommen).
-The site, which is available in Dutch and English, is an initiative of the NIOD Institute for War, Holocaust and Genocide Studies in collaboration with several other institutions (War Aftercare Department of the Netherlands Red Cross; Eemland Archive; Brabant Historical Information Centre (BHIC); Drenthe Archive; Midden-Drenthe Municipality Archive; Memorial Centre Camp Westerbork; National Monument Camp Amersfoort; National Monument Camp Vught; Regional Archive Alkmaar).
+This site offers a survey of archives and collections of the German camps that existed in the Netherlands during the Second World War (Amersfoort, Vught, Westerbork, Schoorl en Ommen).
+It is available in Dutch and English and is an initiative of the NIOD Institute for War, Holocaust and Genocide Studies in collaboration with several other institutions (War Aftercare Department of the Netherlands Red Cross; Eemland Archive; Brabant Historical Information Centre (BHIC); Drenthe Archive; Midden-Drenthe Municipality Archive; Memorial Centre Camp Westerbork; National Monument Camp Amersfoort; National Monument Camp Vught; Regional Archive Alkmaar).

-Unifies information on archives and collections from organizations involved in tracing, repatriation and sheltering victims the Second World War after the war.
-The site is available in Dutch only.
+This site unifies information on archives and collections from organizations involved in tracing, repatriating and sheltering victims of the Second World War in the aftermath of the conflict.
+It is available in Dutch only.

-- Atie van der Horst, Elly Koen, Guide to the International Archives and Collections at the IISH, Amsterdam (Amsterdam: International Institute of Social History, 1989).
+Atie van der Horst, Elly Koen, Guide to the International Archives and Collections at the IISH (Amsterdam: International Institute of Social History, 1989)

 B. Characteristics of the Dutch archival system and specific challenges